Trinity E-News

 Fairmount Ministries

 • 6:47 Tuesdays @Fairmount!
-College Age/Young Adult Fellowship/Bible Group
+College Age/Young Adult Fellowship/Bible Group.

 • Call for Nominations: National Synod Officer, Board, and Commission Positions The Committee for Convention Nominations requests nominations of qualified members of Synod member congregations for positions to be filled by the Synod convention meeting July 18-23, 2026.
 Officers, agencies, ordained and commissioned ministers, and members congregations and their lay members are all invited to submit nominations, to be received preferably before Aug.
 18, 2025 and no later than Oct.
 18, 2025.
 For more information, please go to lcms.org/nominate.
 Any member of a congregation with a valid e-mail address will be able to establish an account and submit a nomination.